EdmundBenedict/lordcephei.github.io/pages/opt-part.md

 ### _Individual band to band contribution _

-The imaginary part of the dielectric function and denseties can be both resolved  by band to band contribution, to preform  such calculation it is only necessery to set **OPTICS_PART=1** with in the control file, such that
+The imaginary part of the dielectric function and density of states can both be resolved  by band to band contribution, to preform  such calculation it is only necessery to set **OPTICS_PART=1** with in the control file, such that

       OPTICS  MODE=1 NPTS=1001 WINDOW=0 1 LTET=3
-              FILBND=4,5 EMPBND=6,6
+              FILBND=9,10 EMPBND=11,12
               PART=1

 and preform the calculation as befor.

-      lm -vnit=1 ctrl.pbte
+      lm -vnit=1 ctrl.pbte --rs=1,0

-It is worth noting that caution should be taken with such settings as the output (popt.exe) can become very large.
-For the exampel above werethe bands are restricted to 2 for conduction and valnce bands there will be 12 values for each energy point.
-Thes values correspond to contirbution to the imaginary part of the dielectric from band 9 to band 10 for x orientation of electric field followed by y and z counter parts, the next three digits correspond to contributions form transitions from band 9 to 12 (three values for x,y and z) followed by transitions from valence band 10 to conduction band 11 and finaly band 10 to band  12; with a total of 1001 energy point 13013 values the file popt.pbte.
+It is worth noting that caution should be taken with such settings as the output file (popt.exe) can become very large very quickly.
+For the exampel above where the bands are restricted to 2 for conduction and valnce bands there will be 12 values for each energy point.
+Thes values correspond to contirbution to the imaginary part of the dielectric from band 9 to band 11 for x orientation of electric field followed by y and z counter parts, the next three digits correspond to contributions form transitions from band 9 to 12 (three values for x,y and z) followed by transitions from valence band 10 to conduction band 11 and finaly band 10 to band  12.

 ### _Resolving by k-points_
-In both the **lm**{: style="color: blue"} and **lmf**{: style="color: blue"} implementations of the code it is possible to separate the contribution to the optical properites by individual k-points, this calculation can be done by simply adding **PART=2** to the optics category, however few additional steps are needed to interpret the output.
+In both the **lm**{: style="color: blue"} and **lmf**{: style="color: blue"} implementations of the code it is possible to separate the contribution to the optical properites by individual k-points, this calculation can be prefomed simply by adding **PART=2** to the optics category, however few additional steps are needed to interpret the output.
 Lets start by running an optics calculation for PbTe with the following setup in the control file:

    OPTICS  MODE=1 NPTS=1001 WINDOW=0 1 ESCISS=0 LTET=3
            PART=2

 we can preform this calculation just as any other optics calculation, simply invoke:

-   lm pbte -voptmod=1 -vnit=1
+   lm pbte -voptmod=1 -vnit=1 --rs=1,0

 through this the program will write a new file name popt.pbte.
-The format of this file is different to opt.pbte or jdos.pbte which you have previously encountered; here the first number in each row represtnts the energy while the next 3X numbers are the contributions from X ireducible k-points for the three orientation of the electric field.
+The format of this file is different to opt.pbte and jdos.pbte which you have previously encountered; here the first number in each row represtnts the energy while the next 3X numbers are the contributions from X ireducible k-points for the three orientation of the electric field.
 Below you can see a section of the popt.pbte for 4X4X4 k-mesh:

     0.262000     0.000000     1.456862     2.730097     0.665279     0.869784     3.001192